 Roasted delicata squash is the easiest Fall side dish.
 No peeling, cooks relatively quickly, and it tastes great with a lot of different things.
 I wanted to make a “deluxe” version of my go-to veggie side, something that could be an appropriate and unique addition to a holiday table, but is also just nice to serve any old time!
+For more delicata excellence, check out my sheet pan salad.

 I make a quick stovetop granola with rosemary, olive oil, a bit of maple syrup, salt, and pepper.
 Granola in a savoury format is so fun for vegetable sides and Fall salads.
 Something about the toasted oats with herbs is just so lovely with the hearty cold weather veg.
 Towards the end, I simmer some maple syrup with bright and acidic sumac and ground chillies to drizzle over the mellow squash.